Personal Pot Pie Takeaway Dinner

 For $15, you get a personal pot pie takeaway dinner with your choice of pot pie, curried apple slaw, and your choice of apple crisp.

-- Gluten-Free Chicken Pot Pie with a Wheat Crust (contains meat and wheat)
+- Chicken Pot Pie with a Wheat Crust (contains meat, wheat, and dairy)

 Apple crisp choices: